 Although Google has moved away from a keyword centric algorithm and now relies on the quality of the content of the page in order to rank (Yes I know, it sounds like a “Duh” comment), you can’t write about SEO with writing…the word SEO on the page.
 Make sense?

 The Length of the Content

 This changes yearly.
 It’s bounced around from 350 – 650 words to now almost 2,000 words on a page in order to rank well.
-But, I’ve also seen pages as low as 50 rank well.
-The take away from this is the higher quality the content, the better change you’re going to rank higher.
+But, I’ve also seen pages as low as 50 ranks well.
+The take away from this is the higher quality the content, the better chance you’re going to rank higher.

 This not only covers copying content from another page, (Do not do this.
 Period.)
 But also using the same content over and over on your website.
 Do this and you’ll be the black mark of death by Google (See below on ways to get around this).

 What’s a canonical tag?
 A canonical tag tells search engines that content on this page is referenced somewhere else and that page should be considered the master copy of a page.
 Using a canonical tag will remove problems with duplicate content and getting red-flagged by Google.

 Alt and title text, captions, and descriptions should be used so Google can have indicators of what the image is of.
 Yes, Google cannot tell what an image is…in most cases and algorithms have shown that Google can tell that a picture of a cat is a cat and not a Flerken.

 Linking to authoritative pages can send out signals of trust to a search engine, but sending out too many can also work against you (Ever seen a link dump directory?).

 Google a few years ago updated its algorithms to put more emphasis on the content of a page rather than just how many keywords reside there.
 Linking like content to each other within a site builds a tighter content web within a page and builds the strength between them.
 It’s what Hubspot calls “Topic Clusters” and is a content strategy I like to work with on websites.